jlschrag/Confidant/README.md

 Confidant is a voice note transcription app, designed to handle multiple input & output directories, sorting by keyword, note aggregation, & conversion to PDF.
 It runs locally, with no data sent to third parties.
-It is fully functional - roughly beta state.
+It is fully functional for the author (if a bit buggy), and making it generally reusable is in progress currently.

+# Prerequisites
+1. Python >=3.12
+2. `uv` - a Python package installer (`pip install uv`).
+3. An NVIDIA GPU with CUDA is recommended for hardware acceleration of the transcription process.
+The application will fall back to using the CPU if a compatible GPU is not found.

 # Setup
 1. Clone this repo
+2. Run `uv lock && uv sync` from the root directory
-2. Create a `config.yaml` in the root directory with the following structure:
+3. Create a `config.yaml` in the root directory with the following structure:
 ```yaml
 transcription-sets:
   - transcription-set: